John Russon: Original philosophy

 The importance of sexuality to personal development, and especially its relationship to ethical life and to artistic creativity is further explored in Bearing Witness to Epiphany.
 Like Human Experience, this work stands out for its emphasis on the way that the important dimensions of our experience are embodied in the most basic material dimensions of our lives—everyday "things" and basic bodily practices—and this work thus offers a new metaphysics of "the thing" and of reality in general, arguing that issues of metaphysics cannot be separated from issues of ethics.
-His most recent book, Sites of Exposure, broadens the perspective of these earlier books to address issues of politics and history.
+Drawing extensively on musical experience, in this work Russon also describes "the music of everyday life", arguing, as Susan Bredlau notes, "that the temporal structure of musical meaning is a powerful analog for the temporal structure of all experiential meaning."
+His 2017 book, Sites of Exposure, broadens the perspective of these earlier books to address issues of politics and history.
 Russon analyzes the dynamic process by which we make ourselves at home in a culture, and at the same time come into conflict with other cultures.
 Investigating this process throughout history, with a special emphasis on ancient Athenian democracy, the history of Islam, and the history of British Empire in Asia, Russon argues for a pluralist multiculturalism as the only viable political direction.
 He concludes the book with a study of art, which is relevant because it is art that can transform our perspective in a way that opens us to the new possibilities of social and cultural life that are necessary if we are to get beyond simple situations of cultural conflict.
 He offers original studies of Thomas Cole, Rachel Whiteread, Anselm Kiefer, and Gerhard Richter, among others.
+His most recent book, Adult Life, continues the study of human development begun in Human Experience and Bearing Witness to Epiphany, and develops an original philosophical account of adulthood.
+In particular, Russon offers a phenomenological account of the experience of aging and develops an original account of economics and politics as dimensions of intersubjective life that go beyond the sphere of intimate relations studied in detail in his earlier books.

 History of philosophy

-In addition to his original philosophical contributions, Russon has also published substantial scholarly work in the history of philosophy.